 For additional information regarding journal restrictions on the number of references, read this article on ways to grow your publication list.

-Some Dos and Don’ts of Citing References
+Some Dos and Don’ts for Reference Citation

 - Don’t repeat references within a reference list.